-I’ve been a member of Rotary for more years than I care to remember having first joined in the late 1980’s and can honestly say that I enjoy my “Rotary”, in fact I’ve enjoyed it so much that I’ve joined a club where ever I’ve lived.
+I’ve been a member of Rotary for more years than I care to remember having first joined in the late 1980’s and can honestly say that I enjoy my “Rotary”, in fact, I’ve enjoyed it so much that I’ve joined a club where ever I’ve lived.

-What is Rotary I can hear you saying.
-Well, it’s not a secret organisation, it’s not a religous organisation and it’s not a political organisation.
+What is Rotary I can hear you saying?
+Well, it’s not a secret organisation, it’s not a religious organisation and it’s not a political organisation.
 At the “top” level we are a worldwide organisation with over 1.2 million members spread across 200 countries and geographical areas.
-Here in the UK there are over 1,800 clubs consisting of more than 50,000 men and women from all walks of life.
-Clubs are based in local communities where members meet on a regular basis to enjoy friendship, networking and to plan projects that will benefit the lives of others and we utilise the skills, expertise and dedication of our members to help improve the lives of people in communities both at home and abroad.
+Here in the UK, there are over 1,800 clubs consisting of more than 50,000 men and women from all walks of life.
+Clubs are based in local communities where members meet on a regular basis to enjoy friendship, networking and plan projects that will benefit the lives of others and we utilise the skills, expertise and dedication of our members to help improve the lives of people in communities both at home and abroad.

-Of course, there’s also the charity funds that we distribute to good causes both locally and internationally (for example we donate to the Rotary campaign to eradicate polio across the world) but that’s just part of what we do, even though that’s probably what most people think of when they think Rotary.
-Our club meetings range from having a meal (often with a speaker), through events such as treasure hunts and other social events right through to “business meetings” where we discuss the events that we are holding and matters that affect the running of the club.
+Of course, there are also the charity funds that we distribute to good causes both locally and internationally (for example we donate to the Rotary campaign to eradicate polio across the world) but that’s just part of what we do, even though that’s probably what most people think of when they think Rotary.
+Our club meetings range from having a meal (sometimes with a speaker), through events such as treasure hunts and other social events right through to “business meetings” where we discuss the events that we are holding and matters that affect the running of the club.

 The great thing about being a member of a Rotary club is that we are not only helping the local community but are having fun while we are doing it.
 Yes it can mean hours walking the streets, or standing at the Gala or Fireworks (and setting up hours before anyone gets there and staying well after everyone else has gone), but it’s a nice feeling to know that you are helping others and somehow it never seems to be a chore.